PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 Are users experiencing the _real value_ of your product?
 Spoiler: logging in ≠ engagement.

-You want to see user engagement growing in line with, or faster than, new users.
+You want to see user engagement growing faster, or in line with, new users.
 If engagement is growing much faster than signups, it's a strong sign you have product-market fit.

 ![good pmf](../images/blog/how-to-measure-product-market-fit/good-pmf.png)

-If signups are growing, but user engagement is flat, it's likely you _don't_ have product-market fit.
+If signups are growing, but user engagement is flat, it's likely you _don't_ have product-market fit – most likely people are trying your product, but not coming back.

 ![bad pmf](../images/blog/how-to-measure-product-market-fit/bad-pmf.png)